structurizr/structurizr.github.io/dsl/71-language.md

 | Software System | Containers                  |
 | Container       | Components                  |

-The `group` keyword can also be used to set the group name of a component (available from v4.0.0):
+The `group` keyword can also be used to set the group name of a component:

 ```
 component "Component Name" {